-LWF will follow its standard procedures when recruiting an on-boarding new staff: signing the CoC in English and appropriate local languages, giving induction sessions, having mandatory online courses that staff must take during the first month of employment, using different e-learning modules already available - to be translated in the different languages.
-For Member Churches and their diaconal structures LWF will enhance the capacities and ensures alignment with the ACT Alliance CoC as minimum standard.
+LWF follows its standard procedures when recruiting an on-boarding new staff: signing the CoC in English and appropriate local languages, giving induction sessions, having mandatory online courses that staff must take during the first month of employment, using different e-learning modules already available - to be translated in the different languages.
+Where member churches are involved in the work under this ACT Appeal, LWF will enhance their capacities, as well as those of their diaconal structures, and ensure alignment with the ACT Alliance CoC as minimum standard.
 Induction package should be similar so that all staff members, volunteers, and visitors are aware of expected behaviour and consequences in case of serious misconduct.
-LWF and Member Churches establish adapted reporting and feedback mechanisms in all operations so that affected population as well as staff can easily report violations of CoC.
+LWF establishes adapted reporting and feedback mechanisms in all operations so that affected population as well as staff can easily report violations of CoC.
 LWF is committed to address all complaints in a timely manner and investigate serious misconduct, particularly fraud, corruption and all types of sexual exploitation and abuse.
 LWF is member of the SCHR (Standing Committee for Humanitarian Response) MDC /Misconduct Disclosure Scheme and will apply it also for its intervention here to minimize the risk that perpetrators will be rehired.